trozware/troznet/content/post/2020/swiftui_mac_big_sur.md

 tags: ['swift', 'swiftui', 'mac']
 ---

-In December 2019, I write a [series of articles about using SwiftUI to build a Mac app][1].
+In December 2019, I wrote a [series of articles about using SwiftUI to build a Mac app][1].
 At WWDC 2020, Apple announced macOS 11 Big Sur along with Xcode 12 and a heap of new features for SwiftUI, so I decided to try creating my test app again and seeing how much had changed.

 <!--more-->

 You can read the earlier articles and if you are interested, [download the previous project from GitHub][2].
 Usually, when revisiting an old app, I would update the existing project, but this time I want to use the new SwiftUI App so I am going to start from scratch with a new app project, copying in code as required.
 And I plan to follow the same basic thread as I did in the previous articles.
 Who knows haw many parts this one will have!

 For reference, I am running the beta of macOS 11 Big Sur (20A4299v) and the beta of Xcode 12 (12A6159) on a rather aged MacBook with a dodgy battery.
 I do not have Xcode 12 installed on my Catalina Mac, so I have no way of telling whether some of the oddities are due to Xcode or Big Sur but I will try to keep this article updated as the new betas improve things.

+---

+**Update:** I have downloaded macOS Big Sur beta 2 (20A4300b) and Xcode 12 beta 2, oddly labelled in the About box as 11.5 (11E608c).
+I have only found one thing that needs to be changed.
+I had set the deployment target to 11.0 but the new Xcode does not allow this as an option and the app fails to build.
+Change the deployment target to 10.16 to make it work.

+![Xcode 12 beta 6 error][i6]

+It looks like Apple is having some problems with consistency in the new version numbers in both macOS and Xcode.

+---

 ## The New Project